 2. Measure Its Size

-Biologists and tortoise experts can also sometimes estimate the age of a tortoise based on its size since tortoises grow very slowly.
+Veterinarians and experienced tortoise keepers can sometimes identify the age of a tortoise by examining its growth rings, which are visible under a microscope.
+They can also sometimes estimate the age of a tortoise based on its size, since tortoises grow very slowly.
 This is usually most accurate for guessing the age of a tortoise between hatching and full maturity.

 3. Examine Its Skeleton